 How to reach Chandrika Devi Mandir?

 I and my fellow traveler Vipin reached this place with his Mohini – the scooter.
-Since we traveled here in the CORONA period, the number of devotees was very less.
+Since we traveled here in the CORONA period, the number of devotees was less.
 After washing our hands and feet in the Kund (pond), we proceeded towards the court of Goddess with our offerings.
-Instructions were in place in the temple and all the rules of COVID-19 like social distancing were being followed well.
+Instructions were in place in the temple, and all the rules of COVID-19, like social distancing, were being followed well.

 After having darshan, we spent some of our time sitting near the pond and envisioned the period when all these legends would have had taken place.
-We felt a wonderful peace and joy.
-On the way back, we took some great pictures and also visited Barbareek Ji’s temple which was located nearby.
+We felt incredible peace and joy.
+On the way back, we took some great pictures and visited Barbareek Ji’s temple, located nearby.

-Overall it was very satisfactory visit for both of us.
+Overall it was a very satisfactory visit for both of us.

-I hope that through this article I have been able to convey all the information about Chandrika Devi temple to you.
-If I have missed anything or you have any thoughts in your excited mind, feel free to express them in the comment box below.
+I hope that through this article, I have been able to convey all the information about the Chandrika Devi temple to you.
+If I have missed anything or you’ve any thoughts, feel free to express them in the comment box below.